Michael Houstoun

 Michael James Houstoun CNZM (born 20 October 1952) is a concert pianist from New Zealand.
 He has twice in his life performed the complete cycle of Beethoven sonatas and in between these achievements, he overcame focal hand dystonia.

 Early life

 Houstoun was born in Timaru in 1952.
 His parents were Archie and Ngaire Houstoun.
 He received his education at Claremont Primary School and Timaru Boys' High School.
-Houstoun started playing piano at the age of five and studied under Sister Mary Eulalie in Dunedin and, from age 15, Maurice Till in Christchurch.
+Houstoun started playing piano at the age of five and studied under Sister Mary Eulalie in Timaru and, from age 15, Maurice Till in Christchurch.

 Career

 Having won every New Zealand piano competition and award as a teenager, Houstoun then travelled and entered three major international competitions: Van Cliburn (1973, 3rd place), Leeds (1975, 4th place) and Tchaikovsky (1982, 6th).